ValueAct exits Morgan Stanley stake, trims other financial firms in Q1-filing

 While ValueAct is considered an activist fund, it rarely makes public demands and prefers to make suggestions behind the scenes, often without having a board seat.

-It took new stakes in Insight Enterprises (NSIT.O), TopBuild Corp (BLD.N) and OUTFRONT Media (OUT.N) during the first quarter, the filing shows.
+It took new stakes in Insight Enterprises, TopBuild Corp and OUTFRONT Media during the first quarter, the filing shows.

 Our Standards: The Thomson Reuters Trust Principles.